laatabix/MarraSIM/README.md

 ### Implementation details

 ### Initialization
-At initialization, the simulation environment is created based on the shapefiles representing districts, buildings, PDU zones, road network, traffic signals, and bus stops.
+At initialization, the simulation environment is created based on the shapefiles (in "*/includes/gis/*") representing districts, buildings, PDU zones, road network, traffic signals, and bus stops.
+Than bus lines, bus connections, individuals, travel plans are created based on data files in "*/includes/csv/*".

 ### Input data
 #### Data overview